-Guided by world-class faculty, Edinboro University students — at both graduate and
+Guided by world-class faculty, PennWest Edinboro students — at both graduate and undergraduate

-undergraduate levels — pursue timely and significant research.
-Check out the extensive
+levels — pursue timely and significant research.
+Check out the extensive list of student

 Undergraduate research projects span every discipline.
 Here are three examples:

 Edinboro Honors student Megan Kuntz was awarded first place for research in the category of Visual Arts at the 2014 National

 Collegiate Honors Conference in Denver, Colo.
 Her project applied linear perspective